Japan takes first step to a permanent reactor shutdown after Fukushima

 "Erring on the side of safety, we believe the D-1 faultline is active," the panel concluded in its report.

-"Safety levels (at Tsuruga) have been low and it is really just a matter of luck that there hasn't been an accident," Kunihiko Shimazaki, the head of the panel and a commissioner of the NRA, said after the report was finalised.
+"Safety levels (at Tsuruga) have been low and it is really just a matter of luck that there hasn't been an accident," Kunihiko Shimazaki, the head of the panel, said after the report was finalised.
 "We are taking the first steps to correct the situation."

 While the NRA does not have legal authority to order a permanent shutdown, its chairman, Shunichi Tanaka, said in December the watchdog would not allow the Tsuruga No. 2 unit to restart, should the fault be found to be active.